 The Tennessee Department of Human Services does not maintain a tally of how many children or staffers have tested positive.
 However, the Tennessee Lookout has reported on the estimated number of child care facilities with positive cases.
 A full list of affected child care facilities as of July 10 can be found here.
 As of July 14, the estimated number of child care facilities with positive COVID-19 cases is 47.

-The Utah Department of Health reports community outbreaks in schools and child care facilities on its COVID-19 Surveillance dashboard.
+The Utah Department of Health reports outbreaks in child care facilities under the Community Outbreaks tab on its COVID-19 Surveillance dashboard.
 Two or more cases associated with a setting outside of the household within 14 days is considered an outbreak.
 Outbreak data are preliminary and may change as public health completes investigations or updates analyses.

-This table shows the number of cases in schools and child care facilities as of September 18, 2020:
+This table shows the number of cases in child care facilities as of October 18, 2020: